JordanFJH/Project-3/readme.md

 - Better styling and scaling for content with longer names and such
 - Loading states for logging in registering and loading data
 - Update header and footer to add links to social pages
+- Adding an incorrect password or incorrect username alert when logging in
+- Making username case insensitive when logging in